Rayane20777/Morocco-Vintage/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👥 Authors
-- Your Name - Initial work
+- Fiach Rayane - Initial work

 ## 🙏 Acknowledgments
 - Spring Boot team